serious-scaffold/ss-python/docs/development/tests.md

 # Tests

-With all those automation of the CI/CD, the dependency update and the release process, tests play an even more important role in daily development.
-We leverage [pytest](https://docs.pytest.org/) and [coverage](https://coverage.readthedocs.io) with proper configuration to ensure everything works as expected.
-This page shows the general information and convention wish you to follow.
+In the context of CI/CD automation, dependency updates, and the release process, tests play a crucial role in daily development.
+We utilize [pytest](https://docs.pytest.org/) and [coverage](https://coverage.readthedocs.io) with proper configuration to ensure everything works as expected.
+This page provides general information and conventions we wish you to follow.

-## Run tests
+## Running Tests

-After [setting up development environment](./setup-dev-env.md), tests can be run with the command:
+After [setting up the development environment](/development/setup-dev-env.md), tests can be run with the command:

 ```bash
 make test
 ```

-With the default configuration, it shows the result for each test cases, the execution time for the slow test cases and the report about the test coverage.
+With the default configuration, this command displays the result for each test case, the execution time for slow test cases, and a report on test coverage.

-## Write tests
+## Writing Tests

-For the guideline on how to write tests, you may refer to [the official documentation](https://docs.pytest.org/how-to/assert.html).
-Here are some convention expected to be followed:
+For guidelines on how to write tests, refer to [the official documentation](https://docs.pytest.org/how-to/assert.html).
+Here are some conventions we expect you to follow:

-1. Organize all the tests cases under the `tests` directory.
+1. Organize all test cases under the `tests` directory.
-1. Keep the test modules align with the modules to be tested.
+2. Align test modules with the modules to be tested.

-   For example, tests for `ss_python.cli` module should be located in the file `tests/cli_test.py`.
-If there are too many test cases, we can split them in the files `tests/cli/<prefix>_test.py`.
+   For example, tests for the `ss_python.cli` module should be located in the file `tests/cli_test.py`.
+If there are too many test cases, they can be split into files within the `tests/cli/` directory, using a prefix for each test file.
-1. Unless necessary, it is not recommended to lower the threshold of the test coverage.
+3. Unless necessary, do not lower the threshold of the test coverage.

 ## Coverage Report

-After running the tests, coverage report will not only be printed on the screen but also be generated as part of the documentation, you can view it [here](../reports/coverage/index.md).
+After running the tests, the coverage report will be printed on the screen and generated as part of the documentation.
+You can view it [here](/reports/coverage/index.md).